elementalcollision/GraphMemory-IDE/docs/testing/PRODUCTION_VALIDATION_ARTIFACT_SUMMARY.md

 **TASK-003 VALIDATION STATUS**: ✅ **COMPLETED AND FULLY COMPLIANT**

-All TASK-003 production artifacts have been successfully validated against the condon-development.mdc requirements.
+All TASK-003 production artifacts have been successfully validated against the codon-development.mdc requirements.
 The implementation demonstrates:

-- **Complete Compliance**: All condon-development.mdc requirements met
+- **Complete Compliance**: All codon-development.mdc requirements met
 - **Production Ready**: All frameworks and components operational
 - **Proper Location**: All artifacts correctly placed in appropriate directories
 - **Comprehensive Testing**: Complete testing framework implemented
 - **Thread Safety**: Full thread safety framework operational
-- **Python Interoperability**: Complete Python-Condon interoperability support
+- **Python Interoperability**: Complete Python-Codon interoperability support
 - **Documentation**: Comprehensive documentation provided
 - **Validation Scripts**: Complete validation and testing scripts available

-The hybrid CPython/Condon architecture is fully implemented and ready for production use with complete compliance to all development guidelines and best practices.
+The hybrid CPython/Codon architecture is fully implemented and ready for production use with complete compliance to all development guidelines and best practices.